scala-native/scala-native/docs/user/runtime.rst

 Immix GC
 --------

-The following variables have not been changed to match the standard variables in Immix yet.

-* SCALANATIVE_MIN_HEAP_SIZE changes the minimum heap size.
-* SCALANATIVE_MAX_HEAP_SIZE changes the maximum heap size.
+The Immix GC uses the two variables shown above as well as the following variable.

+* SCALANATIVE_STATS_FILE (set to the file name)

 Commix GC
 ---------

 In addition to the variables described above for Immix, Commix also adds a few more variables which do not match the Boehm settings yet.

+Note: `STATS_FILE_SETTING` is only available if the compiler defines `-DENABLE_GC_STATS` for Commix.

 * SCALANATIVE_GC_THREADS (default is processor count - 1)
 * SCALANATIVE_TIME_RATIO (default is .05)